mamadouyauck/mamadouyauck/content/author/admin/_index.md

 - Visitors
 ---

-I am an assistant professor of statistics in the Department of mathematics at Université du Québec à Montréal.
+I am an assistant professor of statistics in the Department of mathematics at Université du Québec à Montréal (UQAM).

 My current research interests include statistical modeling, social networks, computational statistics, algorithms, causal inference and capture-recapture methods.
 I am particularly interested in the development of theoretical, methodological, and computational tools for the analysis of link-racing sampling data.